marktiderman/marktiderman.com/_posts/2012-02-24-rebuke-from-the-carseat.markdown

 - Thoughts
 ---

-I was driving in the car today when a question arrived from theÂ carseatÂ in the back.
+I was driving in the car today when a question arrived from the carseat in the back.

 **Marcos**: "Daddy, are you driving?"
 **Me**: "Yeah buddy I'm driving."